-- property.
-Resident participation is essential to ensure development that is compatible with their needs. - 5.50.
+- 5.50.
 Establish a park land dedication and fee in-lieu ordinance.
 This would require private development or public dedication of land concurrent with new development and consistent with the standards of this plan.
 The fee amount must be equivalent to the value of dedication and/or private development.
 It must include minimum facility and development standards. - 5.51.
 Develop a community center with indoor and outdoor facilities, which could facilitate recreation. - 5.52.
 Enhance existing beach access points to include additional amenities such as public showers and restrooms, drinking fountains, benches, small play areas, and/or small picnic pavilions as per the recommendations of the Beach and Dune Task Force. - 5.53.
 Continue to maintain and upgrade existing parks. - 5.54.
 Improve existing boat access ramp locations along the Bay to include landscaping, benches, picnic tables, and/or other amenities.
 Seek a Boat Access Grant through Texas Parks and Wildlife.

-$^2$ The recommendation for a community center was stated in the 2000 Parks Master Plan and the 2010 Implementation Plan.
+&lt;sup>2 The recommendation for a community center was stated in the 2000 Parks Master Plan and the 2010 Implementation Plan.